jlyon-au/jlyon-au/README.md

 👋 Howdy, I’m @jlyon-au

 Currently focusing on:
-- designing and building data platforms using the Microsoft stack (both on-prem and Azure),
+- data platforms using the Microsoft BI stack,
-- game development using Godot, and
+- game development using GameMaker, and
 - learning Python